fcole90/fcole90/README.md

 ### Hi there 👋
 Software and Web Development, with a human touch.
 AI and Interactive Machine Learning.
 Team worker, curious, creative and thinking out of the box.

-To discover more about me, check my Linked**
+To discover more about me, check my Linked**In** profile: https://www.linkedin.com/in/fcole90/

-  - **in** -  https://www.linkedin.com/in/fcole90/ (Projects, studies, skills and work achievements)
-  - 🐦 -  https://twitter.com/fcole90  (Random stuff I get interested into)
+### Some projects of mine

 #### Web-app to understand why some users "lie" to AI agents
 Check out my work on a web application to study users' behaviour in interactive Machine Learning at "[**A!** Aalto University](https://research.cs.aalto.fi/pml/)":